Geeksltd/MSharp.Docs/Tutorials/9/README.md

 }
 ```

-The **SupplierForm** has got a new generic method named `MasterDetail\<SupplierServiceForm\>(x => x.Services)`.
-This method tells M# that this page has a nested form and act like a master detail page. **SupplierServiceForm** class is detail form that inherits from *FormModule* and is like other usual M# form pages, but it has a special method for saving its content and this method is `AddMasterDetailRow()`.
+The **SupplierForm** has got a new generic method named `MasterDetail<SupplierService>(x => x.Services,*System.Action<FormModule<Domain.SupplierService>> supplierServiceForm*)`.
+This method tells M# that this page has a nested form and act like a master detail page. **supplierServiceForm** is detail form that is a *FormModule* and is like other usual M# form pages, but it has a special method for saving its content and this method is `AddMasterDetailRow()`.
 By calling `MinCardinality()` method we have initialized this detail page with three preselected values and user can't inset less that 3 values.
 If you need to put a restriction on maximum recodes, you can call `MaxCardinality()` function.

 ### Creating Supplier Service Pages